- Apply

 Published on November 20, 2024

-Eastern Connecticut State University has received a three-year grant to support students who are on academic warning or probation.
-The Promoting Academically Successful Students (PASS) grant is funded from 2024–27 at $50,000 per year — $1,000 per PASS-enrolled student up to 50 students each year.
-Eastern is using the funds in part to support its existing Finishing Strong initiative; the grant is being administered by the University’s Academic Success Center (ASC).
+Eastern Connecticut State University has received a three-year grant to enhance academic support for students striving to improve their academic standing.
+The Promoting Academically Successful Students (PASS) grant, funded from 2024–27 at $50,000 annually, provides $1,000 per student for up to 50 students each year.
+Eastern is leveraging this funding to further its Finishing Strong initiative, with the grant being managed by the University’s Academic Success Center (ASC).

 The goal of PASS is to support students in achieving the academic progress necessary to move off academic probation.
 The program aims to enhance retention, persistence and graduation by addressing academic, personal, financial and social challenges.
 The PASS program's three-pronged intervention includes: